 It would appear that there is no clearly defined pass mark.
 While it was rumoured previously that the pass mark was 27/30, that is less clear now.

-The rapid-reporting exam was previously a test of the candidate's ability to work their way through a packet of hard-copy and much of the exam technique that is banded about relates to the difficult of man-handling hard-copy films and keeping track of the films that have been looked at.
+The rapid-reporting exam was previously a test of the candidate's ability to work their way through a packet of hard-copy and much of the exam technique that was banded about related to the difficult of man-handling hard-copy films and keeping track of the films that have been looked at.

 What you must not do is spend too long ruminating about the film that is possibly abnormal.